aredn/documentation/arednHow-toGuides/lqm.rst

 Conclusions
 -----------

-Experiments with the *Link Quality Manager* have demonstrated that we can improve the data rate on links by a significant amount without making physical changes to the network.
+Experiments with the *Link Quality Manager* have demonstrated that we can improve the throughput on links by a significant amount without making physical changes to the network.
 Improvements of 3x bandwidth are common and in many cases much more is observed.

 LQM also blocks paths in the network which are marginal, either due to excessive distance, poor SNR, or high retransmissions.
 We expect that by blocking poorly performing links the entire network will be more stable and performant.

 Nodes with a mix of long and short links showed less improvement because the radio is optimized for the longer link distance.
-This increases retransmissions delays on the shorter links, reducing the data rate and lowering overall node performance.
+This increases retransmissions delays on the shorter links, reducing the throughput and lowering overall node performance.
 It might be better to use two radios at those sites to offload the longer links.